evangelosmourkas/Spatial-overlap-and-random-sqkm-selection/README.md

 1. Randomly select squares in the same geographical space (e.g. country)
 2. Estimating spatial overlap between data points from two different populations occupying the same geographical space.

-## Preprint
+## Publication
 The following code has been developed in collaboration with **Jose Valdebenito** and functions of code used in by Marcel Cardillo & Dan L. Warren in _"Analysing patterns of spatial and niche overlap among species at multiple resolutions"_ paper published in 2016.
-The methodology underlying the use of the scripts has been detailed in the preprint _"Urbanization spreads antimicrobial resistant enteric pathogens in wild bird microbiomes"_.
-Please refer to citation information at the bottom of this document.
+The methodology underlying the use of the script has been detailed in the article "Proximity to humans is associated with antimicrobial-resistant enteric pathogens in wild bird microbiomes" published in Current Biology.

 ## Files Summary
 The files include data for two populations, each strain representing a different condition.
 Each directory has the following: